 Sale Ezy offers a unique progressive auction format.

-From day one of the listing going live, your auction can start with a slower, elongated best offer period that enables registered bidders to make private bids for consideration, decline or acceptance, in the lead up to the the faster final call stage of the auction.
+From day one of the listing going live, your auction can start with a slower, elongated best offer period that enables registered bidders to make private bids (that can be accepted to complete the sale), in the lead up to the the faster final call stage of the auction.

 During final call, the clock counts down and bidders compete to submit public bids within a limited time frame, aiming to achieve the highest bid at the end of the final call period.
 Properties not sold during final call will transition back to best offer for more bidding.